-Tax Australia Pty Ltd provides written advice and a range of other services to members of Tax & Super Australia (TSA).
+Tax Australia provides written advice and a range of other tax advisory services exclusively to members of the Institute of Financial Professionals Australia.

-If you are a TSA member, these new services are designed to reduce your risk, make your life easier, and enhance the services you provide to your clients.
+If you are a member of the institute, our new services are designed to reduce your risk, make your life easier, develop your expertise, and enhance the services you provide to your clients.

 Here’s the scenario…

 One of your clients notifies you of a major upcoming transaction or other tax related issue outside the scope of their ordinary tax affairs.
 As they provide you with further details, it becomes apparent that some aspects of the advice your client needs are not within your areas of expertise or require the consideration of technical issues not regularly encountered by you in your everyday practice… So what do you do?